THE LOCALS’ GUIDE TO OSLO

 Valebrokk’s tips for a Saturday with the locals in Oslo

-Cake with a view: Take the metro to Frognerseteren, where you can tuck into a scrumptious apple pie while looking out over Oslo.
+Cake with a view: Take the metro to Frognerseteren, where you can tuck into a scrumptious apple pie while enjoying a view of Oslo.

-Top eateries and water holes: Enjoy oysters and organic wine at Eff Eff in Fredensborg.
-Go for a walk among the wooden houses at Telthusbakken before having another glass of wine and perhaps a snack at Nektar.
-Crow Bar in Torggata has a wide range of beer on tap and a fantastic rotisserie pork shawarma.
-For the very best service by the most energetic waiting staff, head to Grünerløkka and Skaal Matbar, which is also known for their legendary snacks.
+Top eateries and watering holes: Enjoy oysters and organic wine at Eff Eff in Fredensborg.
+Stroll among traditional wooden houses at Telthusbakken before having a snack at Nektar.
+For the very best service by the most energetic staff, head to Skaal Matbar in Grünerløkka – also known for its legendary snacks.

 The best coffee in town: Tim Wendelboe is a world-renowned coffee legend.
-A trip to his café on Grünerløkka is a must for anyone who wants to familiarise themselves with Nordic-style coffee.
+A trip to his café in Grünerløkka is a must for anyone who wants to try Nordic-style coffee.

-Cheese in the city: Winther at Aker Brygge is an artisan cheese factory and farm shop.
-They also serve delicious Italian dishes and sourdough pizza.
+Cheese in the city: Winther at Aker Brygge is an artisanal cheesemaker and farm shop.
+It also serves delicious Italian dishes and sourdough pizzas.
+Their pizzaiolo Michele Volpicella was rated #93 on the prestigious, global list: The Best Pizza Chef 2024.

-Typically Norwegian: Vaaghals in Bjørvika has beautiful food with a Norwegian focus.
+Typically Norwegian: Vaaghals in Bjørvika offers beautiful food with a Norwegian focus.
 Bibliotekbaren at Hotel Bristol has satisfying sandwiches and afternoon tea.
-If you have budgeted for something a bit fancier, Rest is a cool place to visit.
-They describe their concept as “fine dining on food waste”.
-To minimise waste, they create gourmet dishes from ingredients that would otherwise have been thrown out.
-If you are curious about the most Norwegian of all shops in Oslo, head over to Fenaknoken where you can learn about our food heritage and taste local specialities.
+If you would like to visit the most Norwegian of all shops in Oslo, head over to Fenaknoken where you can learn about our food heritage and taste local specialities.

 Quirky places: Smalhans at St. Hanshaugen is known for its simple but delicious food.
-Just around the corner, you’ll find Restaurant Schrøder, which is not to be missed for fans of Norwegian crime author Jo Nesbø and his main character Harry Hole.
-Don’t expect anything elegant, but it sure has plenty of charm.
-A great place to sit down with a pint.
+Around the corner, you’ll find Restaurant Schrøder, which is not to be missed for fans of Norwegian crime author Jo Nesbø and his main character, Harry Hole.

-While you’re here: There are so many fantastic eateries in Oslo that your only problem will be to choose which ones to go to.
-Plan ahead and start exploring the cafés, bars, and restaurants!
+While you’re here: There are so many fantastic eateries in Oslo that your only problem will be choosing which ones to visit.
+Plan ahead and start exploring cafés, bars, and restaurants!

 Sunday city walks

 “Oslo is Norway’s only metropolis and a wonderful place to explore on foot.
 It’s big enough to go for long walks without having to leave the urban area.
-I love strolling through the different parts of the city, and explore the differences between the east and west side”, says Hanna Norberg.
+I love strolling through its neighbourhoods and exploring the differences between the east and west sides.”

 Hanna Norberg